iwasahighwayman/my-elusive-whale/README.md

 Updating the math above, the 4.1 volt solar batteries should then provide 3.9 volts after the Schottky diodes, minus the 2.5 volts due to the 22 AWS wire from front to back yard, yielding approximately 3.6 volts a the LED controllers.
 This would provide over 1 volt of window between first-illuminated voltage to the LED controllers, and the measured 2.5 volt drop-out voltage, which is a much more acceptable solution.

-Schematic for Schottky diode protected parallel solar cells / batteries:
+Schematic for Schottky diode protected parallel solar cells/batteries:

 ![Schottky diode parallel power](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-schottky-diode-power-20221120.png)

-The one (1) ohm resistors provide a test point for amount of current each solar cell / battery is providing.
+The one (1) ohm resistors provide a test point for amount of current each solar cell/battery is providing.

-Schottky diode protected parallel solar cells / batteries circuit:
+Schottky diode protected parallel solar cells/batteries circuit:

 ![Schottky diode parallel power circuit](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-IMG_0238-schottky-diode-power-circuit-20221124.JPG)

-Schottky diode protected parallel solar cells / batteries voltage testing after a single overnight cycle:
+Schottky diode protected parallel solar cells/batteries voltage testing after a single overnight cycle:

 ![Schottky diode parallel voltage testing](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-IMG_0240-schottky-diode-power-voltage-20221124.JPG)